Nextera-blog/nextera-back/README.md

 ### Create the Database and Tables

-Start by importing the nextera.sql file to create the database and its tables in your MySQL Database Management System (DBMS).
+Start by importing the bdd.sql file to create the database and its tables in your MySQL Database Management System (DBMS).

-You’ll find the file in: nextera-back/database_assets.
+You’ll find the file in: nextera-back/nextera_back_bdd.

 ⚠️ You can do this easily with your DBMS using the import function.
 This is strongly recommended to avoid errors.
 If for any reason you must do it manually, follow these steps: